Jewellery Jargon: Clasp Styles

 Magnetic clasps are not recommended for people with pacemakers or other similar devices.

-The receiving section of this clasp can come in many styles of ball or box including flowers, gem or crystal encrusted.
+The receiving section of this clasp can come in many styles and shapes including flowers, gem or crystal encrusted.
 This side of the clasp has a internal hollow section to accept the opposite side of the clasp.
-This clasp is sometimes called a Tab Clasp The other side of the clasp is made of a folded “spring”.
-To open or close the clasp the spring is pressed together and inserted into the hollow section.
+This clasp is sometimes called a box or ball clasp The other side of the clasp is made of a folded “spring”.
+To open or close the clasp the Tab spring is pressed together and inserted into the hollow section.
 Once in place the spring is released and the clasp is caught.
-In the picture above, both clasps are open, but caught on the safety bar.

 Fish Hook Clasp